trajano/terraform-docker-swarm-aws/README.md

 ## Upgrading the swarm

 Though `yum update` can simply update the software, it may be required to update things that are outside such as updates to the module itself, `cloud_config_extra` information or AMI updates.
-To do such an update without having to recreate the swarm it is best to do it one manager node at a time and do `manager0` last.
-This module ignores changes to cloud config or AMI information in order to prevent updates of those to force a new resource inadvertently.

-The first thing to do is update the workers.
-It is important not to do all the workers at once unless you are certain your swarm can handle the reduced capacity.
-You can do the workers in batches but generally the process is

-    for each batch of workers
-      for each worker in batch
-        on a manager: sudo docker node update --availability drain <worker>
-        on worker: sudo docker swarm leave
-        terraform taint --module=docker-swarm aws_instance.worker.<worker index>
-      terraform apply

-Once the workers are done the managers have to be done next.
-The process is similar with the addition of a demotion to take the node out of manager status first and when they rejoin the swarm they will be managers again.

-    for each manager > 0
-      on manager0: sudo docker node demote <manager>
-      on manager0: sudo docker node update --availability drain <manager>
-      on manager: sudo docker swarm leave
-      terraform taint --module=docker-swarm aws_instance.manager.<manager index>
-    terraform apply
-    on manager1: sudo docker node demote manager0 on manager1: sudo docker node update --availability drain manager0 terraform taint --module=docker-swarm aws_instance.manager.0
-    terraform apply

-By doing the above, you can let the raft consensus recover itself.

-Before updating `manager0` make sure `manager1` is up and running as it checks it it can join using `manager1` otherwise it will initialize a new swarm.
+For this to work, you need to have at least 3 managers otherwise you'd lose raft consensus and have to rebuild the swarm from scratch.

+### Example of how to upgrade a 3 manager swawrm

+Upgrading a 3 manager swarm needs to be done one at a time to prevent raft consensus loss.

+1. ssh to `manager0`
+2. Leave the swarm by executing  `sudo /root/bin/leave-swarm.sh`
+3. Taint `manager0` from the command line `terraform taint --module=docker-swarm aws_instance.managers.0`
+4. Rebuild `manager0` from the command line `terraform apply`
+5. ssh to `manager1`
+6. Wait until `manager0` rejoins the swarm by checking `docker node ls`
+7. Leave the swarm by executing  `sudo /root/bin/leave-swarm.sh`
+8. Taint `manager1` from the command line `terraform taint --module=docker-swarm aws_instance.managers.1`
+9. Rebuild `manager1` from the command line `terraform apply`
+10. ssh to `manager2`
+11. Wait until `manager1` rejoins the swarm by checking `docker node ls`
+12. Leave the swarm by executing  `sudo /root/bin/leave-swarm.sh`
+13. Taint `manager2` from the command line `terraform taint --module=docker-swarm aws_instance.managers.2`
+14. Rebuild `manager2` from the command line `terraform apply`
+15. ssh to `manager0`
+16. Wait until `manager2` rejoins the swarm by checking `docker node ls`
+17. Prune the nodes that are down and are drained `sudo /root/bin/prune-nodes.sh`

+### Upgrading the worker nodes

+A future relase of this would utilize auto-scaling for now this needs to be done manually

+1. ssh to `manager0`
+2. Drain and remove the worker node(s) from the swarm using `sudo /root/bin/rm-workers.sh <nodename[s]>`
+3. Taint the workers that are removed from the command line `terraform taint --module=docker-swarm aws_instance.worker.#`
+4. Rebuild the workers from the command line `terraform apply`